ory/hydra/README.md

 ## FAQ

+### I have troubles with the redirect URI.

+Hydra enforces https for all hosts except localhost.
+Also make sure that the path is an exact match. `http://localhost:123/` is not the same as `http://localhost:123`.

 ### How can I validate tokens?

-Please use the Warden API (API Docs, Guide).
+Please use the Warden API.
+There is a go client library available [here](https://github.com/ory-am/hydra/blob/master/warden/warden_http.go).
+The Warden API is documented [here](http://docs.hdyra.apiary.io/#reference/warden) and [here](https://ory-am.gitbooks.io/hydra/content/policy.html).

 ### How can I import TLS certificates?